Stable closed geodesics and stable figure-eights in convex hypersurfaces: Introduction

-Given these negative results, it is natural to ask which, if any, simply-connected and closed manifolds with positive sectional curvature can contain index-zero closed geodesics or stable geodesic bouquets.
-Constructions of such manifolds are rarer than the negative results.
-W.~Ziller constructed a 3-dimensional positively-curved homogeneous space that contains an index-zero closed geodesic \cite[Example~1]{Ziller_HomogSpaceStableClosedGeodesic}.
-In addition, the author recently constructed, in every dimension $n \geq 2$, a Riemannian $n$-sphere which is isometric to a convex hypersurface and which contains a stable geodesic bouquet.
+Given the negative results in positive curvature, it is natural to ask which, if any, Riemannian spheres with positive sectional curvature can contain stable geodesic bouquets.
+The author recently constructed, in every dimension $n \geq 2$, a Riemannian $n$-sphere $S_n$ which is isometric to a convex hypersurface and which contains an irreducible stable geodesic bouquet.
 The bouquet has 3 loops if $n = 2$, and has $n$ loops if $n \geq 3$ \cite{Cheng_StableGeodesicNets}.
 The convex hypersurfaces have strictly positive sectional curvature.
-Those stable geodesic bouquets are also \emph{irreducible}, in the sense that no pair of tangent vectors at the basepoint are parallel.
-(This rules out ``degenerate'' stable geodesic bouquets that are merely unions of index-zero closed geodesics.
-Indeed, many proofs of the existence of stationary geodesic nets that rely on min-max methods are unable to tell whether the result is a union of closed geodesics \cite{NabutovskyRotman_GeodesicNets,Rotman_Flowers,LiokumovichStaffa_GenericDensity}.)
-To our understanding, that was the first existence result for irreducible stable geodesic nets in simply-connected and closed manifolds with strictly positive sectional curvature.
-In this paper we prove another existence result along the same lines, except that only two loops are necessary in the stable geodesic bouquet:
+To our understanding, that was the first existence result for irreducible stable geodesic nets in a simply connected and closed manifold with strictly positive sectional curvature.

+In this paper we prove another existence result in which only two loops are necessary in the stable geodesic bouquet.
+Irreducible stable figure eights are the simplest possible stable geodesic nets that contain no closed geodesics.

-\begin{theorem}[Main result] For every integer $n \geq 3$, there exists a closed convex hypersurface $M_n$ of $\R^{n+1}$ with positive sectional curvature that contains a simple, irreducible and stable figure-eight.
+\begin{theorem} For every integer $n \geq 3$, there exists a closed convex hypersurface $M_n$ of $\R^{n+1}$ with positive sectional curvature that contains a simple, irreducible, and stable figure eight.

-Furthermore, for each $n \geq 3$, every Riemannian $n$-sphere whose metric is sufficiently close to that of $M_n$ in the $C^\infty$ topology also contains a simple, irreducible and stable figure-eight. \end{theorem}
+Furthermore, for each $n \geq 3$, every Riemannian $n$-sphere whose metric is sufficiently close to that of $M_n$ in the $C^\infty$ topology also contains a simple, irreducible, and stable figure eight. \end{theorem}

-(By \emph{simple} we mean that the stable figure-eight is an injective immersion.
-Note that no stable figure-eight in a Riemannian surface (i.e. $n = 2$) can be irreducible.)
+(By \emph{simple} we mean that the stable figure eight is an injective immersion.
+Note that every stable figure eight in a Riemannian surface (i.e. $n = 2$) must be the image of a self-intersecting closed geodesic, due to the stationarity condition.)

+\Cref{thm:Stable2LoopPosCurv} shows that Synge's theorem is ``sharp'' in another sense: it becomes false when stable closed geodesics are replaced with their simplest generalizations among the geodesic nets, stable figure eights.

 On the face of it, this result seems stronger than the one in \cite{Cheng_StableGeodesicNets} in the sense that when we are allowed to have more loops, it seems easier to ``arrange'' the loops into a stable geodesic bouquet.
 Using only two geodesic loops $\gamma_1, \gamma_2 : I \to M$ gives us much less freedom, because the condition of being a critical point of the length functional requires that the same line must bisect the angle between $\gamma_1'(0)$ and $-\gamma_1'(1)$ as well as the angle between $\gamma_2'(0)$ and $-\gamma_2'(1)$.
 Moreover, both of those angles must be equal in magnitude.